 The main aim of frugality is to cut out unnecessary expenses, to ease money worries, promote saving.
 And to help prevent overspending and feelings of ‘buyer’s remorse’.

 It does not mean giving up everything you enjoy, feeling deprived or foregoing a social life.
 For many people, it’s about making small changes to their habits, consuming less and appreciating what they have more.

 Learning to live within your means

 One of the key elements of living a more frugal life is budgeting.
-Again, living with a budget doesn’t mean saying no to everything – it’s simply the art of balancing your income and your outgoings in a way that works for you.
-Setting a budget for regular, variable outgoings like food shopping, socialising and entertainment, and trying to stick to that budget, is a good place to start.
+Again, living with a budget doesn’t mean saying no to everything.
+It’s simply the art of balancing your income and your outgoings in a way that works for you.
+Set a budget for regular, variable outgoings like food shopping, socialising and entertainment, and trying to stick to that.

 Another key part of living frugally is patience.
-With credit so readily available to many of us, it’s all-too-easy to buy the things you want without having the cash in your bank account.
-Switching from instant- to delayed gratification is an important element of frugality, meaning that saving for the things you want is the way to go.
+With credit so readily available to many of us, it’s all-too-easy to buy the things you want without having the cash.
+Switching from instant to delayed gratification is an important element of frugality – saving for the things you want is the way to go.

 7 simple ways to live more frugally

 There are lots of simple changes that you can make in all areas of your life to help you to be more frugal: